 - Sturdy, classic planner

 - 295 coloured stickers

 - Space for weekends is smaller so not much space for tracking plans

 10. Best back to school highlighters: Staedtler Textsurfer Classic Assorted Highlighters

 Price: £8 for a pack of eight | Buy now from Amazon

 Decent highlighter pens are a must, particularly for secondary school pupils who need to keep their work organised for the dreaded exam revision period.

 While there are other highlighters on the market, Staedtler Textsurfer highlighter pens are the best you can buy when it comes to performance.
-Crucially, they won’t smudge your ink, even if it’s handwritten.
+Crucially, they’re quick drying and won’t smudge your ink, even if it’s handwritten.
 Plus, they have an extra large capacity for extended use and are refillable, giving them great eco-friendly credentials too - although it’s worth noting some people found the pens dried up quickly

 Essential school stationery isn’t just pens and pencils.
 When you’re on the go at school and trying to keep notes tidy, mixing handwritten pages with printed documents, there’s a bunch of extras that’ll make life easier.